bienlim/AppSheetApp/README.md

   // Sample data for deleting an existing record.
 The key field is required. const dataToDelete = [{"ID": "unique-id-456"}];

-  // The FetchAll method takes multiple API calls as arguments.
+  // The fetchAll method takes multiple API calls as arguments.
   // The 'true' argument tells each method to return a parameter object instead of
   // making an immediate API call.
 These parameter objects are then passed to fetchAll(). const responses = AppSheet.fetchAll(